a-leut/chinese_checkers_ai_mcts/README.md

 ## About

-This project was for an “Artificial Intelligence (AI) for Traditional Games” class I took in 2015.
-There was a tournament between the student programs at the end of the class and this program tied for third place based on overall wins / losses.
-I chose to use a [Monte-Carlo Tree Search](http://mcts.ai/about/index.html) based agent with modifications for Chinese Checkers to encourage good lines of play, influenced by techniques from two AI papers.
+This project was for the “Artificial Intelligence for Traditional Games” class I took in 2015.
+At the end of the class, there was a tournament between the student programs and this program tied for third place based on overall wins / losses.
+I chose to use a [Monte-Carlo Tree Search](http://mcts.ai/about/index.html) based agent with modifications for Chinese Checkers to encourage good lines of play.
+My approach was influenced by techniques from two AI papers.

 From Nijssen's paper, I took a selection function that is an extension of UCB1 with the addition of a progressive bias: